Ami-mehrab/Laravel-Passport-Api/README.md

     "created_at": "2023-10-27T00:00:00.000000Z",
     "updated_at": "2023-10-27T00:00:00.000000Z"
 }
-LicenseThis project is open-sourced software licensed under the MIT license.
+</details>ContributingContributions are welcome!
+If you have suggestions for improvements, please fork the repo and create a pull request, or open an issue with the "enhancement" tag.Fork the ProjectCreate your Feature Branch (git checkout -b feature/AmazingFeature)Commit your Changes (git commit -m 'Add some AmazingFeature')Push to the Branch (git push origin feature/AmazingFeature)Open a Pull RequestLicenseThis project is open-sourced software licensed under the MIT license.